Angelos Chanti: Aittitos Spata

 On 10 September 2018, he signed a contract with newly promoted side Aittitos Spata on a free transfer.

 Luftëtari Gjirokastër

 Chanti moved to Albania and signed with Luftëtari Gjirokastër on 24 January 2019.

 International career

 Due to his dual citizenship, Chanti was eligible to play for either the Greek or the Jordanian national football team.
 On 7 December 2017 Chanti received, and accepted an offer to represent Jordan.

-He made his debut on 25 December 2017 in a friendly 1-1 against Libya.
+He made his debut on 25 December 2017 in a 1–1 friendly tie versus Libya.